jaidencode/Unix-Optrix/README.md

 ## Built-in terminal

 After boot a simple text terminal is available.
-The border is drawn in white and the background is blue.
+The screen now shows a title bar with a decorative border and a blinking yellow software cursor.
+The hardware text mode cursor is disabled so only the custom cursor is visible.
 The terminal automatically scrolls as it fills.
-The following commands are implemented:
+The following commands are
+implemented:

 * `help`  - display available commands
 * `clear` - clear the screen
 * `echo`  - echo arbitrary text
+* `about` - display information about OptrixOS